-- Aerator pulls soil core (3/8 /4 inches in diameter) from a 2-6 inch depth. - Helps minimize thatch and improves water penetration - This method should be done at least twice a year with high traffic areas receiving it 4-6 times per year.
-This is an effective practice when done with renovation and reseeding. - Soil cores can be removed or reincorporated into the rootzone using a dragmat.
+- Aerator pulls soil core $(3/8 \frac{3}{4})$ inches in diameter) from a 2-6 inch depth. - Helps minimize thatch and improves water penetration - For best results, fields should be core cultivated twice a year with high traffic areas receiving it 4-6 times per year. - This is an effective practice when done with renovation and reseeding. - Soil cores can be removed or reincorporated into the rootzone using a dragmat.